Rules of procedure for Norges Bank’s Monetary Policy and Financial Stability Committee

 Remuneration for the external Committee members is determined by the Ministry of Finance (Section 2-6, Sub-section 5, of the Central Bank Act).
 Refunds of expenses are subject to the Bank’s rules.

 Material amendments to these rules of procedure are decided by the Committee.
 Technical updates and editorial adjustments may be made by the Committee chair, with subsequent information to the Committee.

-Division of responsibilities between Norges Bank’s Executive Board and the Monetary Policy and Financial Stability Committee, as laid down by the Executive Board on 9 January 2020 in consultation with the Committee.
+Division of responsibilities between Norges Bank’s Executive Board and the Monetary Policy and Financial Stability Committee, as laid down by the Executive Board on 9 January 2020, with subsequent changes, in consultation with the Committee